laullon/b2t80s/Readme.md

 # b2t80s

-Z80 Based Computers Emulator (back to the 80's)
+Z80 & 6502 Based Computers, consoles and arcades Emulator (back to the 80's)

 ## Download